Analyst Upgrades in Germany: Drift Grows to +1.6% Over 3 Months vs DAX (12,835 Events)

 |---|---|---|---|---|

-Every upgrade window is statistically significant (t>16).
-The drift isn't fading, it's accelerating.
-A stock upgraded by a German analyst underperforms EWG by 2.6% three months later.
-That's a meaningful, persistent, and robust signal.
+Every upgrade window is statistically significant (t>4).
+The drift isn't fading.
+It's accelerating.
+A stock upgraded by a German analyst outperforms the DAX by +1.63% three months later on average.
+That's a meaningful, persistent, and robust signal even measured from the next trading day's close.

 Downgrades reverse completely